-Now we turn to put into perspective in the next chapter various possibilities of increasing the flexibility of a statistical model by adapting it to a researcher's state of knowledge when this exhibits a more complex structure than what was assumed in the examples of Ch.~\ref{ch6}.
+Now we turn to put into perspective in the next chapter various possibilities of increasing the flexibility of a statistical model by adapting it to a researcher's state of knowledge when this exhibits a more complex structure than assumed in the examples discussed before in Ch.~\ref{ch7}.